UK invoice checklist for service businesses

 - Tax point / supply date

-If you are not VAT registered, do not add VAT as a separate charge and do not describe the document as a VAT invoice.
+If you are not VAT registered, do not add VAT as a separate charge or call the document a VAT invoice.

 - Show the invoice total clearly